 Best therapy session ever.
-Yoga also gave me that.
+Movement also gave me that.
 Funny how something so simple can have such big effects.
 As simple as finding your breath.

 I don't breathe enough, particularly slow exhales.
 It only takes a few to reset our systems.